ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 ### Validation Service

 Arctos checks taxon names against various services when they are created or edited.
 This check is a tool, not an authority; all services have significant problems as of this writing.
-“Valid” names will occasionally be flagged as invalid, and erroneous names will occasionally pass.
+Valid names will occasionally be flagged as invalid, and erroneous names will occasionally pass.
 One of the services contains data from Arctos, so the check is a bit circular.
 Users remain fully responsible for the content of Arctos taxonomy.
 “Valid for Arctos” taxonomy is described in [Taxonomy](http://handbook.arctosdb.org/documentation/taxonomy.html) in Documentation.

 ## To edit an existing record